gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'cs_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

    * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
-This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
-Future specifications may define additional values for this parameter.
-If this parameter is not present, 1 ("COSE\_Key") MUST be assumed as default value.
+It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
+Acceptable values denote an encoding that explicitly conveys the public key algorithm.

+      At the time of writing this specification, acceptable public key encodings are CWTs {{RFC8392}}, unprotected CWT claim sets {{I-D.ietf-rats-uccs}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Further encodings may be available in the future, and would be acceptable to use as long as they explicitly convey the public key algorithm.

+     \[ As to CWTs and unprotected CWT claim sets, there is a pending registration requested by draft-ietf-lake-edhoc. \]

+     \[ As to C509 certificates, there is a pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

    * The 'ecdh_alg' parameter, if present, specifies the ECDH algorithm used in the OSCORE group, if this supports the pairwise mode of Group OSCORE.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
 This parameter MUST be present if the OSCORE group supports the pairwise mode of Group OSCORE, and MUST NOT be present otherwise.

    * The 'ecdh_params' parameter, if present, specifies the parameters of the ECDH algorithm.
 It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
 This parameter is a CBOR array, which includes the following two elements: